'Harte's imminent Derry appointment truly a gobsmacker'

 Rafa Benitez's much-talked about betrayal of the Anfield faithful when he became Everton manager doesn't even come close.

-A more appropriate comparison would have been Sir Alex Ferguson travelling up the M62 from Manchester to take his place in the Liverpool dugout.
+A more appropriate comparison would have been Sir Alex Ferguson travelling down the M62 from Manchester to take his place in the Liverpool dugout.

 When word came through just after 19:30 BST on Monday evening that Mickey Harte had stepped down as manager of the Louth footballers to apparently become Derry boss, many of us thought it was an April Fool that had somehow got stuck in cyberspace for five-and-a-half months before arriving to tickle us.